A Good Man - Cover

 “That it is, Bills,” I replied with a grin.
 Was that how I’d been?
 It was pretty funny to watch.

 “Yes, I’d heard that,” Clarissa said.
-“If we want Indian we always go into Westmouth.
-There’s this one restaurant on the sea front that’s just fantastic.”
+“If we want Indian, we always go to Westmouth.
+There’s this one restaurant on the seafront that’s just fantastic.”

 The world definitely hadn’t righted itself.

-After we’d finished eating, Clarissa walked with me back to the common room, leaving Billy and Kevin to suddenly engage in some pretty animated whispering as we went.
-When we entered the common room, a wave of shocked silence washed across the area as all eyes turned to us.
+After we’d finished eating, Clarissa accompanied me back to the Common Room.
+As we walked away, Billy and Kevin suddenly engaged in some pretty animated whispering.
+When we entered the Common Room, a wave of shocked silence washed across the area as all eyes turned to us.
 This, I wasn’t used to.
 I was used to pleasant anonymity.
 No one ever turned to look when I entered a room, let alone stop talking.

 “Thanks for letting me sit with you and the guys.
 It was fun.
 Different, but fun.
 You’ll be in McCarthy’s class later?”